 St. Benedict says in his Rule: “They should not presume to read who by mere chance take up the book . . .
 Only those are to discharge these duties who can do so to the edification of the hearers.”
 When one answers the call to be a minister of the word, one enters a deeper relationship with the word of God as revealed in sacred scriptures.
 The lector takes upon themselves the duty and privilege of bringing the printed word to life—making it flesh.
 The ministry as a lector gives voice to God’s healing and challenging words as it goes forth irrevocably to the ends of the earth, achieving the purpose for which God sent it.
 In a very real sense, the lector becomes a prophet—one who speaks for God.

 A lector is expected to attend one-Monday-per-month “Prayer & Practice” sessions, pre-read and prepare reading(s), learn the proper pronunciation of unfamiliar words, and read at a pace that encourages thoughtful reflection of the Word and its meaning as it relates to our contemporary lives.

 What It Takes To Be a Lector

 The role of a lector is to proclaim the Word to the people of God.
 It is a ministry in which we are privileged to participate.
 It calls for sacrifice — an investment in time and energy to effectively communicate the sacred scriptures to the people of Holy Family.
-By committing to be a lector at our parish, you commit to:

-- Arrive at Mass 15 minutes beforehand;
+- Arrive at your scheduled Mass at least 15 minutes beforehand;